-In the past decade reasonable amount of research was done in POCBR.
-But there is still less literature about using transfer learning methods for transfering process-oriented knowledge.
-In our project EVER2 we force these ideas and explore the transferability of workflows.
-According to our previous research there is an evidence that workflows are transferable from one well-known domain into another domain, where the knowledge is sparse.
-We are convinced that the transfer is possible and also meaningful, if there is some overlap between the domains and the target domain can benefit from the transferred workflows in various ways [9].
-In our work we examine ontologies as a means for the transfer, since they are a suitable tool for describing relations between the parts of a workflow and allow ontology mapping.
+In the past decade, reasonable amount of research was done in POCBR.
+But there is still less literature about using transfer learning methods for transferring process-oriented knowledge across the boarders of application domains.
+In our project EVER21, we force these ideas and explore the transferability of workflows.
+According to our previous research, there is an evidence that workflows are transferable from one well-known domain into another domain, where the knowledge is sparse.
+We are convinced that the transfer is possible and also meaningful, if there is some overlap between the domains and the target domain can benefit from the transferred workflows in various ways [8].
+In our work, we examine ontologies as a means for the transfer, since they are a suitable tool for describing relations between the parts of a workflow and allow ontology mapping.
 Additionaly, we intend to accommodate the concepts of abstraction and generalization for workflows in an ontology.
-These concepts are able to ease the transfer as stated in [9].
+These concepts are able to ease the transfer [8].

 Workflows often consist of very domain-specific tasks.
-When transfering into the target domain in the initial form, it might be difficult to find correspondencies.
+When transferring into the target domain in the initial form, it might be difficult to find correspondences.
 Generalization can ease the problem without changing the original structure of a workflow.
 We assume that if the descriptions of activities are replaced with another, more general terms, it will facilitate the finding of analogies with the target domain.
 After the transfer, generalized workflows have to be specified to the original form and usually also adapted according to the needs of the target domain.
-We plan to examine, if a developed hierarchy of tasks can be used for automated generalization of workflows and if the method utilizes transfer learning, as stated in [9].
+We plan to examine, if a developed hierarchy of tasks can be used for automated generalization of workflows and if the method supports transfer learning, as stated in [8].
+Acquiring analogical knowledge in a computational approach is a challenging issue.
+In one of our previous publications we presented a solution that combines learning with knowledge engineering.
+[9] Our approach is to use word embeddings for learning analogies in workflow tasks.

-In this paper we introduce two domains as possible candidates for transfering process models.
-One domain is passenger and baggage handling at the airport and the second one is warehouse management.
+In this paper we introduce two domains as possible candidates for transferring process models.
+This work is an extension of a workshop paper presented at the ICCBR conference in 2019 in Otzenhausen [10].
+One proposed domain is passenger and baggage handling at the airport and the second one is warehouse management.
 Our hypothesis for this position paper is that the two introduced domains are feasible candidates for transfer learning.
-We transformed the available workflows from this two domain repositories into the BPMN 2.0 format.
-In the past years BPMN became de facto standard in modeling of business processes and the underlying XML format provides a good base for further automation in processing of workflows.
-It allows a good transformation in an ontology as well as retrieval without any losses of information.
-The steps of building a domain-independent ontology from BPMN workflows are matter of our previous publication [3].
+In the first step we transformed the available workflows from this two domain repositories into the BPMN 2.0 format.
+In the past decade BPMN became de facto standard in modeling of business processes and the underlying XML format provides a good base for further automation in processing of workflows.
+It allows a transformation in an ontology as well as retrieval without losing valuable information.
+The steps of building a domain-independent ontology from BPMN workflows are matter of our previous publication [11].